shivanshdave/2020-432/projects/project1/feedback/portfolio.md

 # 6. Scores

+- The score on the proposal was out of a possible 25 points.
+    - Successful on-time submission of the proposal got you the full 25 points.
 - The score on the portfolio was out of 25 points.
 - The score on the poster was out of 50 points.
-- The score on the proposal was also out of 25 points.
+    - Dr. Love determined the grades on the portfolio and the poster based on his overall assessment of each, independently.
 - The overall score on the project is the sum of those three subscores, so the maximum possible score was 100 points.

+## Class-Wide Performance

 The strongest project received a score of 94.

 - As with the rest of the course, a grade of 85-100 should be thought of as some form of an A.
 - A grade of 70-84 should be thought of as some form of a B.

-## Class-Wide Performance

 Portfolio Score | 22 or 23 | 20 or 21 | 18 or 19 | 16 or 17 | 15 or below
 -----: | :---: | :---: | :---: | :---: | :---: